Designing Greater Mobility

 A 51st Street overpass was considered in response to public input.
 However, an interchange was not added because it did not meet project criteria.
 Traffic volumes using the crossover were lower than adjacent cross streets, as 51st Street does not continue east of US 183.
 The roadway design was coordinated with the YMCA and with adjacent neighborhoods; and as a result, a pedestrian bridge was added at 51st Street, as well as, a deceleration lane for drivers turning onto 51st Street from the non-tolled general purpose lanes and an acceleration lane for drivers entering the general purpose lanes from 51st Street.

-There will be non-signalized u-turns at the nearby intersections of MLK Boulevard and Loyola Lane to provide drivers easy access to and from 51st Street.
+There are now non-signalized u-turns at the nearby intersections of MLK Boulevard and Loyola Lane to provide drivers easy access to and from 51st Street.

 The crossing at Technicenter Drive was removed because it did not meet project criteria.
 Technicenter is a low volume roadway that becomes a private road on the east side of US 183.
 Traffic data and engineering analysis determined that improved operations would be achieved by not providing a crossing at this location.
 And in order to optimize connectivity in this area, a turnaround was added near Boggy Creek.

-There will be non-signalized U-turns at the nearby intersections of MLK Boulevard and near Harold Court to provide drivers easy access to and from Technicenter Drive.
+There are non-signalized U-turns at the nearby intersections of MLK Boulevard and near Harold Court to provide drivers easy access to and from Technicenter Drive.

-The US 183 mainlanes cross Bolm Road today with an overpass.
+Prior to construction, the US 183 mainlanes crossed Bolm Road with an overpass.
 The early design of the project incorporated an overpass for Bolm Road with a proposal for collector-distributor, or bypass, ramps to accommodate both tolled and non-tolled access.

-There will be non-signalized U-turns at the nearby intersections of Levander Loop and near Harold Court to provide drivers with easy access to and from neighborhoods and businesses near Bolm Road.
+There are non-signalized U-turns at the nearby intersections of Levander Loop and near Harold Court to provide drivers with easy access to and from neighborhoods and businesses near Bolm Road.

 Both locations were considered for crossing access, but did not meet criteria for inclusion in the design based on operational issues and traffic volume analysis.